VRTool

 points are:

-- Crossing wind rectangle boundaries.
+- Crossing wind rectangle boundaries (for virtual regatta).

 - Crossing a wind forecast change time (12h, 24h,